 versus non-tea drinkers.
-Tea temperature, or adding milk or sugar, didn't change the results.
+Tea temperature, or adding milk or sugar. didn't change the results

-The study, published Monday in Annals of Internal Medicine. found the association held up for heart-disease deaths, but there was no clear trend for cancer deaths.
-Researchers weren't sure why, but it's possible there we-Higher tea intake-two or more ren't enough cancer deaths for any effect to show up, said Maki
+The study, published Monday in Annals of Internal Medicine found the association held up for heart-disease deaths, but there was no clear trend for cancer ics, smoking, alcohol intake, diet, deaths, Researchers weren't sure why, but it's possible there we-Higher tea intake - two or more ren't enough cancer deaths for cups daily - was linked to a mod- any effect to show up, said Maki

-A study like this, based on observing people's habits and health, can't prove cause and effect.
+A study like this, based on observing people's habits and health, can't prove cause and effect advise changing tea habits, said Inoue-Choi

-"Observational studies like this always raise the question: Is there something else about tea drinkers that makes them healthier?" said Marion Nestle, a professor of food studies at New York University, "I like tea.
+"Observational studies like this always raise the question.
+Is there something else about tea drinkers that makes them healthier?" said Marion Nestle, a professor of food studies at New York University, "I like tea.
 It's great to drink.
 But a cautious interpretation seems like a good idea."